A Basic Collaboration Workflow on Gist

 giorgia$ git commit -m "Update file from fork"

-Doing so Giorgia updated hello-world.txt
+By doing so, Giorgia has updated hello-world.txt

-local repository, associated with the remote fork.
+and committed her changes to her local repository, associated with the remote fork.

 After her changes, the log on Giorgia’s local repository will look like this: